Czech government approves sale of fighter jets to Iraq

-PRAGUE (Reuters) - The Czech government has approved a sale of 15 subsonic fighter planes to Iraq, the defense minister said on Monday, following the failure of a previous attempt to offload surplus stock to Baghdad.
+PRAGUE, March 9 (Reuters) - The Czech government has approved a sale of 15 subsonic fighter planes to Iraq, the defence minister said on Monday, following the failure of a previous attempt to offload surplus stock to Baghdad.

 The Czech military has a surplus of the L-159 fighters, made by Czech firm Aero Vodochody and used as training or light combat aircraft, and has been looking for a buyer.